 Providers can also become a conduit to the business hubs and business advisers for job seekers.
 These connections along with existing support to employ job seekers will support further job and business creation over time in remote communities.

 The CDP covers 75 percent of Australia’s land mass including over 1000 communities.
 It is supporting around 32,000 people, of which over 80 per cent identify as Aboriginal and/or Torres Strait Islander.

 Local service providers deliver the programme and act as the single point of contact for job seekers, employers and host organisations in each community.

 To find the contact details of the provider in your local area, you can use the Australian Government’s Jobsearch tool, which allows you to enter your town or postcode.

-- For enquires about the CDP in your region, contact the provider in your region or the PM&C Regional Network.
+- For enquires about the CDP in your region, contact your local provider or the PM&C Regional Network.

 - For general enquires about the CDP please email firstname.lastname@example.org.

-- You can contact the Employment Services Information Line (ESIL) 13 62 68 for general information on employment services and the CDP and to reset Australian Jobsearch passwords.
+- You can contact the Employment Services Information Line (ESIL) 13 62 68 for general information on employment services and the CDP.

-- The Department of Employment’s National Customer Service Line (NCSL) 1800 805 260 can help with questions about jobactive, the Government's employment services programme that operates outside remote Australia.
+- The Department of Jobs and Small Business’ Employment Services National Customer Service Line (NCSL) 1800 805 260 can help with questions about jobactive, the Government's employment services programme that operates outside remote Australia.

 - For general enquires or feedback about the changes to remote employment services, email: email@example.com.
 Complaints can be sent to firstname.lastname@example.org.